 Coffee shops in Canggu

-- Milu by Nook: This huge café brings an interior that might remind you of Ubud but you are directly in the heart of Canggu.
-It is entirely open air with nice high ceilings and fantastic views over the rice fields.
+- Milu by Nook: This huge café brings an interior that might remind you of Ubud, but you are directly in the heart of Canggu.
+It is entirely open air with lovely high ceilings and fantastic views over the rice fields.
 The café lacks power plugs, so come here with fully charged batteries.

 Coworking spaces in Seminyak